Masters India

 Small Cars

 The tax payable on small cars* hasn't changed as such.
 Previously, small car owners had to pay 29% as tax.
-Under the GST regime, these cars attract 28% GST and 1% cess and thus making the total tax payable - 29%. *Here, small cars are those cars which have an engine capacity of less than 1200cc.
+Under the GST regime, these cars attract 28% GST and 1% cess thus making the total tax payable - 29%. *Here, small cars are those cars that have an engine capacity of less than 1200cc.
 However, for cars with an engine capacity between 1200-1500 cc, the GST rate is 28%, and the rate of cess is 3%.
 This makes the total tax payable equal to 31%.

 Hybrid Cars